Here Are the 5 Books Bill Gates Thinks You Should Read This Summer

 Presidents of War, Michael Beschloss

 The scope of historian Michael Beschloss’ book is wide: He studies how presidents dealt with nine different U.S. conflicts, from the War of 1812 to the Vietnam War.
 Beschloss highlights how these presidents served during these tumultuous times, and makes critical connections about their decisions and power as leaders.
-Gates appreciated how Beschloss was able to draw lessons from the book he released last year, Presidents of War, and apply them to our present moment.
+Gates appreciated being able to draw lessons from the book Beschloss released last year, Presidents of War, and apply them to our present moment.
 “It is hard to read about today’s conflicts without thinking about how they might connect to the past and what impact they might have on the future,” Gates writes.

 The Future of Capitalism, Paul Collier